Southfield, Michigan: Religion

 The Roman Catholic Archdiocese of Detroit formerly operated the Church of St. Bede.
 By 2013 there was a debate on how the property should be rezoned, and therefore reused.

+Jewish places of worship in Southfield include Congregation Shaarey Zedek, Ahavas Olam, Congregation Yagdil Torah, Young Israel of Southfield, Congregation Beth Tefilo Emanuel Tikvah, Ahavas Yisrael Society, Congregation Shomrey Emunah, and the F.R.E.E.
+Russian Jewry Center.

 Parks and recreation

 The Southfield Parks and Recreation Department is responsible for 775 acres of parks, nature preserves and open space and historic properties at 33 sites within the city.
 There are numerous ball fields, tennis and handball courts, picnic areas and shelters.
 There are soccer fields, play lots and sand volleyball courts throughout the city.